cdbharath/franka_panda/README.md

 ![alt text](./data/pick&place.gif "Pick and Place")

 ## How to run the simulation
-Clone the repo in your ROS workspace and install libfranka library
+Clone the repo in your ROS workspace and install libfranka library with the following command
 ```
 sudo apt install ros-<distro>-libfranka
 ```